-(iii) Private Fund Investment
+(iii) Private Fund Investments

-On March 25, 2024, CGF committed \$50 million to a fund managed by a Canadian-based investment manager pursuing commercialization stage growth equity investment opportunities in companies whose products, technologies and services are accelerating the energy transition.
+- a) On March 25, 2024, CGF committed \$50 million to a fund managed by a Canadian-based equity manager pursuing commercialization stage growth equity investment opportunities in companies whose products, technologies and services are accelerating the energy transition. - b) On August 19, 2024, CGF committed up to \$50 million to a fund managed by a Canadian-based growth equity manager investing in companies that are leading the energy transition.